In this article

 Bonne continuation

-A serious or dramatic farewell meaning “to God.”
-Rarely used in casual conversation, it implies a final goodbye and is more common in literature.
+A serious or dramatic farewell, meaning “to God.”
+Rarely used in everyday speech.
+It carries a sense of finality and shows up mostly in literature.

 Casual goodbyes bring a touch of authenticity to everyday interactions.
 Here are some colloquial phrases commonly heard among French speakers: